ManasiBendale/Could_Computing/hw3/Readme.txt

 in the case of h1 and h8, the difference is considerable for ping time numbers.
 When only the first few packets are flooded in job 3, it is obvious that task 3 is substantially faster or has a lower ping time.
 The switches will only resend the packet to the "mac to port" mapping's associated port after locating the destination MAC address in the map.
-However, because there won't be as much network congestion,the following pings are significantly faster.
+However, because there won't be as much network congestion, the following pings are significantly faster.

 3. Q.3 Run “iperf h1 h2” and “iperf h1 h8”.
+ANS -
+mininet> iperf h1 h2
+*** Iperf: testing TCP bandwidth between h1 and h2
+*** Results: ['8.81 Mbits/sec', '9.94 Mbits/sec']
+mininet> iperf h1 h8
+*** Iperf: testing TCP bandwidth between h1 and h8
+*** Results: ['2.50 Mbits/sec', '2.96 Mbits/sec']
+mininet>

 a.
 What is the throughput for each case?
+ANS -
+mininet> iperf h1 h2
+*** Iperf: testing TCP bandwidth between h1 and h2
+*** Results: ['8.81 Mbits/sec', '9.94 Mbits/sec']
+mininet> iperf h1 h8
+*** Iperf: testing TCP bandwidth between h1 and h8
+*** Results: ['2.50 Mbits/sec', '2.96 Mbits/sec']
+mininet>
 b.
 What is the difference from Task 2 and why do you think there is a change if there is?
+ANS -
+In both instances, job 3's throughput is higher than task 2's.
+This is because there is less network congestion than in Task 3 since switches won't be overloaded and there won't be a flood of packets once mac to port map has learned all the ports.
+Given that the routes are more pre-computed and learned with changes in the controller, we can see in h1 and h2 that job 1 and 2 had throughput improvements that were roughly three times as great as the average improvement.
+Due to the amount of hops and dropped packets, h1 and h8 have seen a little improvement but not a significant one.